 Extra-Curricular/Extension Opportunities Available at Maungawhau

 As well as the above extra-curricular/extension opportunities, the following activities are available at a cost to parents either during or outside of school hours.
-Please contact Karen Blanchard at the school office for more information about these programmes:
+Please contact our school office for more information about these programmes: